American Macular Degeneration Foundation Piecing Together the Puzzle of Age-Related Macular Degeneration

 According to Levine, the current standard of care for treating wet AMD (the late-stage form of the disease that produces sudden, irreversible vision loss) is a routine, often monthly, injection of anti-VEGF (vascular endothelial growth factor) therapy into the eye, which suppresses the development of leaky, “rogue” blood vessels that can cause permanent damage to the eye’s rods and cones.
 Some patients find it difficult to adhere to the monthly injection schedule, and a significant percentage of patients don’t seem to respond to the therapy.

 “Anti-VEGF therapy is currently considered the ‘last line of defense,’ and as a patient, it can be devastating to find out that you’re not responding to treatment as hoped,” said Levine.
 “However, recent research suggests that the ‘non-responders’ to anti-VEGF therapy aren’t really non-responders at all.
 Instead, these patients are responding earlier, and the drug is active for a shorter duration.
 A different, individualized treatment plan for this group of AMD patients may save the sight millions of people.
-This is an example of the type of broad impact research that AMDF seeks to support and may ultimately lead to a new understanding of how individualized this disease may be.”
+This is an example of the type of broad impact research that AMDF seeks to support, and that may ultimately lead to a new understanding of how individualized this disease may be.”

 Treating AMD with Gene Therapy